-Dependencies: FIA\UID.1 Timing of identification fulfilled by

-FIA UID.1/PACE.

-FMT SMR.1.1 The TSF shall maintain the roles

-/PACE 1.
-Terminal,

-2. PACE authenticated BIS-PACE
+Hierarchical to: Dependencies: No other components FIA_UID.1 Timing of identification fulfilled by FIA_UID.1/PACE.
+FMT_SMR.1.1 /PACE The TSF shall maintain the roles 1.
+Terminal, 2.
+PACE authenticated BIS-PACE EMT SMR 1 2 The TSF shall be able to associate users with roles

-FMT SMR.1.2 The TSF shall be able to associate users with roles.
+FMT\SMR.1.2 The TSF shall be able to associate users with roles. /PACE

-FMT SMR.1/PERSO Security roles
+FMT\SMR.1/PERSO Security roles

-Dependencies: FIA UID.1 Timing of identification fulfilled by

-FIA\UID.1/PERSO.

-FMT\SMR.1.1 The TSF shall maintain the roles

-/PERSO 3.
-Manufacturer,

-4. Personalization Agent,

-FMT SMR.1.2 The TSF shall be able to associate users with roles.
+Hierarchical to: Dependencies: No other components FIA_UID.1 Timing of identification fulfilled by FIA_UID.1/PERSO .
+FMT_SMR.1.1 /PERSO The TSF shall maintain the roles 3.
+Manufacturer, 4.
+Personalization Agent, FMT_SMR.1.2 /PERSO The TSF shall be able to associate users with roles.

-/PERSO